analogic/lemanager/README.md

 }
 ```

 5. reload your webserver with something like: *service nginx reload* or *killall -HUP nginx*.
 For doing reloads regularly when certificates automaticly renews you might find handy incrond which watch changes of filesystem and exec defined command.
 Or simply ad reload/HUP command to your daily/weekly cron.
+LEManager renews certificate every day at 1:01 after 14 days of its existence.

 ## NGiNX snippet for proxiing challanges only